LeeAnnEditor/o365hq/blog/Email collaboration in Office 365.md

 **Email arrives in user's personal Inbox?**

-No. Users can subscribe to a group and then forward all Group messages to their inbox
+No. Users can subscribe to a group and then forward all Group messages to their inbox.

 Yes.
 Email arrives in the inbox of all distribution group members.

-No. Email arrives in the Inbox of the shared mailbox.
+No. Email arrives in the inbox of the shared mailbox.

 No. Email arrives in the public folder.